Work and Volunteer Time

 From October 2015 to December 2016 I worked for Cater Communications, a bipartisan strategic communications firm, on a full time basis.
 (Site and newsletters.)
 I took a leave of absence in September 2016 to work for NextGen Climate (now NextGen America) where I held down a field office in Athens, Ohio.
 Our team registered thousands of students to vote and we endorsed Democrats Ted Strickland for Senate and Hillary Clinton for President.

 I co-run Nerd Nite DC, a ticketed nightlife event that’s part of a global network of Nerd Nites.
 The organization has partnered with the Smithsonian Institution, Folger Shakespeare Library and the Planetary Society.

-Through UCS and other professional affiliations, the following organizations paid for some travel, meals and registration costs associated with conducting workshops on their behalf:
+The following organizations paid for some travel, meals and registration costs associated with conducting or participating in meetings on their behalf:

 - American Geophysical Union

 - Columbia University Mailman School of Public Health

 - March for Science